 - Interviewing: One of the most important skills in the assessment process, there are multiple styles of interviewing in a social work setting that a professional must master.
 Motivational interviewing, for example, is a method in which the social worker expresses acceptance of the client and encourages them to make self-motivational statements and practice their own ability to change their behavior, according to the National Center for Biotechnology Information.

 - Treatment planning: Every individual is unique, and so too must be their treatment plan.
 Clinical social workers must be able to establish treatment goals with the client, collaborate with other professionals about the services their client needs and advocate for their clients’ success.

 How to Pursue a Career in Social Work

 The social work career is broad and wide-reaching; the skills and knowledge one will learn throughout their education can be applied in any number of settings.
 These four occupations are just a few of the many ways an MSW graduate can use their degree to effect positive change in the lives of clients.

 Mastering social worker skills related to these positions is essential, but first, aspiring professionals must fulfill the social work education requirements.
 In some cases, a bachelor’s degree in social work may be sufficient, though in nearly all situations, a master’s degree can elevate opportunities and allow professionals to become better social workers for their clients.
 Additionally, an MSW is required to pursue certain career paths, such as clinical social work.

-To take the first step toward earning your MSW, learn more about the online program available through Regis College.
+To take the first step toward earning your MSW, learn more about the online MSW programs no GRE available through Regis College.